palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

     public void cachePriority(CachePriority priority = CachePriority.WARM);

-Specifies the retention policy for caching atlasdb queries and their results.
+Specifies the retention policy for caching AtlasDB queries and their results.
 Values are **COLDEST, COLD, WARM, HOT, HOTTEST.** The hotter the setting, the more queries and the longer they are stored.